 Values from a user's directory record can be sent using arbitrary attribute names using the user tag.
 For example, if an application requires that the user mobile phone number is sent in a variable called MOBILE.
 User attribute data can optionally be Base64 encoded using the binary tag.

 Attributes from Authentication Methods can also be optionally renamed and sent to Web Applications.
-For example, TUPAS sends Personal Identity Numbers in a field called CUSTID, which can be renamed to PERSONALID before passing to the application.

 Authorization policies can be used for Attribute Based Access Control (ABAC) by checking for the presence or absence of a user or method attribute